1. Be the Sponge

 8. Write for a Specific Audience

-Anyone who says that books shouldn’t be written for a specific audience is talking out their backside.
+Anyone who says that books shouldn’t be written for a specific audience is mistaken.

 That doesn’t mean you should ignore the basics of plot and character and description—you’ll need these for an interesting story.
 But go ahead and concoct something for your family or friends.
 They’ll provide you with plenty of inspiration.